MartinPankraz/DSAGTechXChange24/2-abap-cloud-with-microsoft/student/quest2.md

 ## Introduction

-In this quest, you will generate an SAP RESTful ABAP Programming model service based of a table design and a Fiori UI for it to maintain values.
+In this quest, you will generate an SAP RESTful ABAP Programming model service based of a provided table definition.
+Moreover you will generate a Fiori UI to maintain values.

 ## The path